On Z2 harmonic functions on $\mathbb{R}^2$ and the polynomial Pell's equation: Properties of harmonic functions

 \begin{proof} ~

 \begin{itemize} \item $f(z) \Rightarrow u(z)$: From theorem \ref{entire function}, we know the entire function $u(z)$ exists.
 By corollary \ref{corollary of |f| = 0 on K},

 \end{itemize}

-\begin{itemize} \item $u(z) \Rightarrow f(z)$: As shown in the Appendix A, if $u(z)$ is admissible, then the real part of the integration doesn't depend on the path chosen from $z_1$ to $z$ except its sign.
-So its real part is a well-defined harmonic function except a sign ambiguity.
+\begin{itemize} \item $u(z) \Rightarrow f(z)$: As shown in the Appendix A, if $u(z)$ is admissible, then the real part of the integration doesn't depend on the path chosen from $z_1$ to $z$ except its sign (which is also fixed is a sign convention for $\sqrt{D(z)}$ is chosen).
+So its real part is a well-defined harmonic function.
 Call this function $f$.
-We have $f(z_j) = 0$ for any $ j = 1, 2, \cdots, 2n$.
-In order for $f$ to be a $Z2$ function, we need to check that monodromy of $f$ around each point $z = z_j$ is $-1$.
+We have $f(z_j) = 0$ for any $ j = 1, 2, \cdots, 2k$.
+In order for $f$ to be a $\mathbb{Z}_2$ function, we need to check that the monodromy of $f$ around each point $z = z_j$ is $-1$.\\

 Near each $z = z_i$, the Taylor series looks like

 So

 which indeed has the correct monodromy around $z = z_i$. \end{itemize} \end{proof}